rmcanany/SolidEdgeHousekeeper/README.md

 The first time you use the program, you need to supply some user-specific information.
 This includes the location of your templates, material table, and the like.
 These are accessed on the Configuration Tab.

+You can interrupt the program before it is finished.
+When processing, the Cancel button changes to a Stop button.
+Just click the Stop button to halt processing.
+It may take the program several seconds to register the request.
+It doesn't hurt to click it a couple of times.

 ## CAVEATS
 Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
 To maintain a clean environment, the program restarts Solid Edge periodically.
 This is by design and does not necessarily indicate a problem.